 First of all, I have to thank the recumbent community for helping me get the answer to this common question.
 I hope this article will help the recumbent beginners to have a smoother and more pleasant start of their trike riding.

 Accessories for recumbents are a topic.
 As mentioned in article 18 RECUMBENT ACCESSORIES YOU SHOULD CONSIDER TO HAVE, many accessories are coming from the world of upright bikes that you can use on your recumbents and many that are specific.
 And because recumbent trikes are even more unique than recumbent two-wheelers, I wanted to prepare a list of the most helpful trike accessories.
 I have used the help of the trike riders community and asked them the same question you see as the title of this article.
 Based on their answers, I compiled a list of the 7 most essential add-ons sorted by importance.
 Others follow.

 I got to that final result by simply calculating how many times was that particular accessory mentioned.
 Because some experienced recumbent riders wrote down more than one item, I summed all of them.
 I always gave them the same value without prioritizing them, even if they were listed with importance.
 In the end, I find the list pretty much correct.
 The canopy seems to be a bit unnecessary for many, and I would add mudguards, but it all depends on where you live and where you ride—whether in sunny Florida or wet Scotland.

-7 most helpful accessories for recumbent trikes
+7 most helpful recumbent trike accessories

 - Clipless pedals or any other foot retention system